 Students in this course will learn to identify different components of PC hardware and to describe their functions.
 The course will cover upgrading components and troubleshooting hardware problems.
 A portion of the course will include some hands-on experience.
-Prerequisite: CIS 105 or CIS 106 or a working knowledge of Windows.
+Prerequisites: CIS 106 and CIS 107.
 (Fa,Sp) 3 credits